aldenox/aldenox/README.md

-- 👋 Hi, I’m @aldenox.
+Hi, I’m @aldenox, living in beautiful Switzerland.
-- 👀 I’m interested in IOTA and Microsoft Technologies.
+I’m interested in IOTA and Microsoft Technologies. 👀
-- 📫 How to reach me: dennis.alberti@hochrhein-engineering.com

 <!---
 aldenox/aldenox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.